Bam Margera

-Brandon Cole "Bam" Margera (/mɑrˈdʒɛərə/ mar-JAIR-ə; born September 28, 1979) is an American former professional skateboarder, stunt performer, television personality, and filmmaker.
+Brandon Cole "Bam" Margera (/mɑrˈdʒɛərə/ mar-JAIR-ə; born September 28, 1979) is an American professional skateboarder, stunt performer, television personality, and filmmaker.
 He rose to prominence in the early 2000s as one of the stars of the MTV reality stunt show Jackass and subsequent films.
-He also created the spin-off shows Viva La Bam (2003–2006), Bam's Unholy Union (2007), Bam's World Domination (2010), and Bam's Bad Ass Game Show (2014), and co-wrote and directed the films Haggard (2003), and Minghags (2009).
+He also created the spin-off shows Viva La Bam (2003–2006), Bam's Unholy Union (2007), Bam's World Domination (2010), and Bam's Bad Ass Game Show (2014), and co-wrote and directed the films Haggard (2003) and Minghags (2009).

 Since the mid-2000s, Margera has struggled with alcoholism and subsequent legal troubles.
 Following the death of childhood friend Ryan Dunn and the end of his television projects in 2011–12, Margera's drinking and drug use intensified.
-In 2020, he was fired from the production of Jackass Forever (2022) due to his drug and alcohol issues.
+More notably, in 2021, he was fired from the production of Jackass Forever (2022) due to his drug and alcohol issues.